rhysd/react-component-bytesize-icons/scripts/README_template.md

     <div>
         Search icon: <Icon name="search"/>
         Thin large icon: <Icon name="book" thickness="thin" size="larger"/>
-        Thick small icon: <Icon name="flag" thickness="bold"/>
+        Thick small icon: <Icon name="flag" thickness="bold" size="small"/>
     </div>
 );
 ```

 The `name` property is corresponding to described icons in [bytesize-icons repo's README][].
 You can also see the bottom section of this README to know all available icons.

 ## Properties of `<Icon/>` Component